ROUND DANCING — CHOREOGRAPHED BALLROOM

 2 beats/measure; 58 - 62 meas/min

-(Although the music is usually 2/4 timing with the first beat slightly emphasized, choreography is presented as 4/4 timing: step, step, step, step;)
+(Although the music is usually 2/4 timing with the first beat slightly emphasized, choreography is presented as 4/4 timing: step, step, step, step; and the tempo as 29 - 31 m/m)

 Paso Doble should be a bit theatrical.
 The man is the Spanish matador with his proud, upright carriage, back arched, shoulders back, head up.
 Forward steps are heel/flat in a marching tempo or up on the balls of the feet in a more prancing attitude.